pgmorales76/react_portfolio/README.md

 ### Time Estimate

-Number and name of feature: Feature #2: About Me Page: As a user, I want to know all about the developer's professional history and values along with their personality
+Number and name of feature: Feature #2 About Me Page: As a user, I want to know all about the developer's professional history and values along with their personality

 Estimate of time needed to complete: One hour

 Start time: Sunday, August 6, 2023 @ 9:00am EST

 Finish time:

 Actual time needed to complete:

+## Feature #3